CCIC Featured Project: From Charity To Change

 The faith community is a potential force for massive social change – yet it is often fragmented, operating in silos, and desperately needing to align and integrate its efforts with the wider community.
 In New York City alone there are over 8,500 places of worship, and more than 35,000 nonprofits in the city employ more than 600,000 people.
 Yet, as is the case across America, most of these churches and nonprofits work independently, often unaware of each other and often attempting to reach the same children and families in need.

 Over the past two years, Openfields and Leadership Foundations have worked closely with Redeemer City to City (CTC) to develop an innovative training program to help church planters, rising church leaders, and church collaboratives reimagine how congregations can invest in long-term community change.
-Now, through the Colangelo Carpenter Innovation Center, we are further developing the program with New York Theological Seminary and poised to distribute it through the LF network and beyond.
+Now, through the Colangelo Carpenter Innovation Center, we are further developing the program with a diverse group of New York City leaders and poised to distribute it through the LF network and beyond.

 The vision for this project is for churches, independently and collectively, to employ or support community-based “Routers” as a means of accomplishing collaborative, integrative ministry for the renewal of their surrounding communities.
-We call this program buy modafinil bulk powder From Charity to Change.
+We call this program From Charity to Change.

 We envision congregations and church-based collaborations that: